Double-barreled cannon: Civil War use

 Gilleland tried to promote his invention to the Confederate States Army's arsenal in Augusta, Georgia, where it was found unfit for its purpose.
 He continued to try to promote his invention to other military leaders around Augusta, but failed to interest anyone.
 Finally his contraption was used as a signal gun in Athens to warn the citizens about an invasion by the Union Army.

 On 27 July 1864, the cannon was fired after a report was heard of several thousand Union soldiers approaching nearby Monroe, Georgia.
 However, this report turned out to be false.
-The cannon disappeared in 1891 and was found again twelve years later.
+The cannon disappeared in 1891 and was found in a junkshop some years later.

 Modern use

 Currently, the cannon is on display on the front lawn of the City Hall of Athens, Georgia, where it is a contributing property of the Downtown Athens Historic District.
 A local landmark and public curiosity, the cannon is one of the most popular and well-known attractions in the city.
 It is still pointing northward in a symbolic gesture of defiance against the North it was built to fight.